 Most adult people have no issue consuming garlic.
-In the case of some individuals, however, they may find a problem with its odor, taste or level of spiciness.
+In the case of some individuals, however, they may find a problem with its odor, taste, or level of spiciness.
 Which means they wouldn’t reach out for it by themselves.

 Rather, they might need some ‘encouraging’.
 And believe us, there is plenty of ‘encouragement material’.
 Just read on to learn more.

-Furthermore, consuming garlic on a regular basis has shown to reduce one’s risk of heart disease, which is very common in those already diagnosed with diabetes.
+Furthermore, consuming garlic on a regular basis has been shown to reduce one’s risk of heart disease, which is very common in those already diagnosed with diabetes.
 In fact, as much as 80% of diabetics suffer from this condition.

 Another study back in 2006 witnessed the beneficial effects which raw garlic might have when it comes to reducing one’s blood sugar levels.
 It can even decrease one’s risk of atherosclerosis!

-And this is also very crucial information, since those with diabetes also have an increased risk of inflammation connected to atherosclerosis.
+And this is also very crucial information since those with diabetes also have an increased risk of inflammation connected to atherosclerosis.